 The dental bridge procedure requires several visits.
 Your dentist will prepare the abutment teeth in the first visit, and make impressions for the lab.
 At the next visit, your dentist will cement the abutments and pontic in place.

-Paulo Darosa, DDS – Family Dentistry provides the highest quality dental care for the entire family in a friendly and professional environment.
+Paulo DaRosa, DDS and his staff provide the highest quality dental care for the entire family in a friendly and professional environment.